How to Visit Copper Canyon by Train – Updated 2019

 Chepe Regional Train Schedule and Route

-From Chihuahua towards Los Mochis, trains only run on Mondays, Thursdays and Saturdays.
-From Los Mochis towards Chihuahua, trains only run on Tuesdays, Fridays and Sundays.
+From Chihuahua towards Los Mochis, the Chepe Regional train only runs on Mondays, Wednesdays and Saturdays.
+From Los Mochis towards Chihuahua, it only run on Tuesdays, Thursdays and Sundays.
 Below are detailed timetables for each direction for the main tourist stops.

 CHIHUAHUA towards LOS MOCHIS